rkiddy/OpenCalAccessData/README.md

 This script will always drop and create the cd table or tables.

-* 02_create
+* 02_create_noncds

 This script pulls the data from the "cd" table or tables and puts it into properly defined tables.
-See the "tableCols.txt" file for the table column definitions.
+See the "tableCols.txt" file in the scripts directory for the table column definitions.
 This file is used by many of the scripts.

 This script will always drop and create the target table or tables.